How We Identify High Ability Students

-Test Results-Beginning in mid March, parents may request test reports/results by emailing Anne Marie Reininga at firstname.lastname@example.org.
+Test Results – Beginning in mid March, parents may request test reports/results by emailing Cassie Scarsella at firstname.lastname@example.org.
 Please include the child’s first name, last name, grade and school in the email.

-Appeals-Grades K,2 and 5-Parents may request an appeal form by emailing Anne Marie Reininga at email@example.com.
-Appeal forms should only be completed in rare situations where re-testing is necessary because the student barely missed the NWEA cut-off score and there is other evidence that the student has characteristics of a high ability student.
-All appeal forms are due by May 11, 2022.
+Appeals – Grades K, 2, 5 only: Parents may request an appeal form by emailing Cassie Scarsella at email@example.com.
+Appeal forms should only be completed when students barely missed the NWEA required score and there is other evidence that the student has characteristics of a High Ability student.
+All appeal forms for the 2022-2023 school year are due by May 12, 2023.

 Identifying students who are new to the Corporation Please send recent achievement and aptitude test reports to your child's school so that the correct placement is made for your child.
 Principals are in charge of the placement of all students.
 Only actively enrolled students are assessed for high ability during the testing window.
-If a student was identified as high ability or gifted and talented in a different school corporation, please send recent nationally normed test reports to Anne Marie Reininga (firstname.lastname@example.org).
+If a student was identified as high ability or gifted and talented in a different school corporation, please send recent nationally normed test reports to Cassie Scarsella at firstname.lastname@example.org.
 The high ability/gifted and talented label will continue if there are percentile scores that match our cut-off scores.

 Placement of high ability students in elementary schools-High Ability Cluster Grouping Model with a Mixed Ability Class